myou/draconian/README.md

 ## API

-Draconiian'ize a function by doing the following:
+Draconian'ize a function by doing the following:

     // non-named parameter functions
     var regularFunc = Drac.define({